nios-students/docs/wiki/EServices.md

   <details>
-   <summary>📘 CASE 2 - Part admission "Yes", Previous qualtifical "12th", and Opted for TOC too!.</summary>
+   <summary>📘 CASE 2 - Part admission "Yes", Previous qualification "12th", and Opted for TOC too!.</summary>

   Nothing here rn, still working on it, don't have support nor any motivation to write this